 You have two options today:

-Later, you can have a late lunch at the guesthouse then check out and depart for Zhengzhou.
-Here you will board your night train to travel to Beijing.
+Later, you can have a late lunch at the guesthouse before you check out and depart for Zhengzhou.
+Here, you will board your night train to travel to Beijing.

 Day 13 – The Great Wall of China:

 When you arrive in Beijing, you will meet your next Adventure Leader and go to a hostel for a rest.
 You won’t be staying the night here, so you won’t be able to get into rooms, but you can use the shower rooms and common areas to relax in, before we move on later today.
 After a couple of hours, you can take another Mandarin lesson and then put your skills to use on Beijing’s ancient streets.

 After a late lunch at a local farm, we will gain access to a section of the Great Wall that only the locals get to see and hike on the unrestored sections of the Wall, before setting up camp on a deserted section.

 [Please note: Due to cold weather before the end of April and after the end of September, we stay in a guest house near the Wall instead of camping.
 However, we make sure to return to the Wall to watch the sunrise in the morning.]

 The sunrise on the Great Wall of China will be the most unforgettable part of your China group tour.
 Today, you will wake up early, enjoy the silence, and watch the sun rise over the Great Wall.

 Around 9am, you’ll return to Beijing.
 You’ll have the option to take a walk through the infamous, Tiananmen Square, or visit the Forbidden City.
 The Forbidden City is the largest palatial complex in the world, with 980 buildings and a history of housing 24 Chinese emperors.
 You can also go to Jingshan Park for a bird’s eye view of the three palaces: Forbidden City, Temple of Heaven, Summer Palace and Tiananmen Square.